erwanvivien/discord_momento/README.md

 ## How to use it?
 Invite the bot on your server through [this link](https://discord.com/).
 Type `mom?help` to get a list of the available features.
 Here is an exhaustive list of all the features.

-- `mom?set <class>` - sets your default class (so that you don't have to specify it each time)
+- `mom?set <group>` - sets your default group (so that you don't have to specify it each time)
-- `mom?prefix <class>` - changes your ``?`` personally
+- `mom?prefix <group>` - changes your ``?`` personally
-- `mom?clear` - clears user settings from database (prefix and default class)
+- `mom?clear` - clears user settings from database (prefix and default group)
 - `mom?report <message>` - reports a bug to the devs (it has to be at least 70-characters long)
-- `mom?next [class]` - shows the very next lesson of the day
+- `mom?next [group]` - shows the very next lesson of the day
-- `mom?week [class]` - shows week's schedule
+- `mom?week [group]` - shows week's schedule
-- `mom? [class]` - shows today's schedule
+- `mom? [group]` - shows today's schedule
 - `mom?help` - shows bot help information

 If you feel like contacting us for other things than technical, find our mail addresses right below.
 Otherwise, please use the report command right above.

 ## Why is the bot showing wrong data?
-The data the bot stores is updated every 10 minutes.
-Though we could raise that rate, we prefer not as we estimate it highly sufficient for this purpose.
-Increasing it would burden the Chronos API and may prevent us from accessing it.
+The data the bot uses comes from iChronos website, which is only updated once a day.
+We are aiming to move to the official Chronos API as soon as we gather more information about how it works.
+We are in close contact with the people responsible for its operation.
+The transition will be smooth and may take some time.

 ## Authors
 - Hugo BOIS (*hugo.bois@epita.fr*)